-Looking for tips on how to maximise your teeth whitening results?
+Looking for tips on how to whiten your teeth at home?

 Follow these 5 easy steps to get the results you want

 There are quite a few options to whiten your teeth, and historically the norm was getting teeth whitened at the dentist.
 The only problem here is that can be quite expensive (prices can reach £300 - £1000), it's quite time consuming (having to sit in a dentist chair for over an hour) and from personal experience, it can be a bit painful and leave teeth sensitive.

 I personally preferred home teeth whitening options because the results are pretty instant, they are easy to use, they’re super convenient (delivered to your door) and I don’t experience sensitivity because of the much lower level of bleach or zero bleach in PAP formulas.
 Granted, the teeth whitening results don’t last as long with at-home options.
 But neither does my face highlighter, and I buy that every month, so why not give it a try?

 Here are some top tips I have learnt to maximise teeth whitening results when using an at home teeth whitening kit!